Prime Day Lego deals - build for less this summer

 Lego Friends Central Perk (21319) |

 Could this Lego Friends set BE any cheaper?
-With a £24 saving, fans of the 90s sitcom can recreate the iconic coffee house in 1,070 pieces.
-The set also comes with the six main characters and barista Gunther as well as accessories for them including Rachel's tray and coffee cup, Monica's muffin, Joey's pizza box and man bag, Chandler's laptop, Phoebe's guitar, and a broom for Gunther.
-View Deal
+Well, yes - in the US, at least.
+However, it's still a good deal for fans of the 90s sitcom.
+They can recreate the iconic coffee house in 1,070 pieces before filling it with the six main characters and barista Gunther as well as accessories for them, including Rachel's tray and coffee cup, Monica's muffin, Joey's pizza box and man bag, Chandler's laptop, Phoebe's guitar, and a broom for Gunther.

 Lego Disney: Frozen 2 Enchanted Treehouse (41167) |